Judge urges Apple and Samsung to settle ahead of verdict

+BRIEF-Daiwa House Industry plans 150 pct buildup in US rental homes - Nikkei

+* Daiwa House Industry aims to increase its U.S. Rental housing units by 150% to 5,000 over next 3 years - Nikkei

-SAN JOSE, California A U.S. judge asked that the chief executives of Apple Inc (AAPL.O) and Samsung Electronics Co Ltd (005930.KS) speak to each other at least once on the phone before a jury begins deliberating next week in the high-stakes patent trial between the two tech giants.
+SAN JOSE, Calif.
+Aug 15 A U.S. judge asked that the chief executives of Apple Inc and Samsung Electronics Co Ltd speak to each other at least once on the phone before a jury begins deliberating next week in the high-stakes patent trial between the two tech giants.

 "It's time for peace," U.S. District Judge Lucy Koh said on Wednesday in a San Jose, California, federal court, just miles from Apple's headquarters.